-While my father’s story has a beautiful ending; filled with family reunions, healing, and soul growth, not all who dance with the devil are so lucky.
-For fighting the fight of addiction is battled one day at a time.
+My father’s story has a beautiful ending; filled with family reunions, healing, and soul growth, not all who dance with the devil are so lucky.
+Fighting the fight of addiction is battled one day at a time.
 My father had to fight that battle every time someone offered him a drink, without knowing that they were unconsciously speaking the words of his demon…tempting him with the elixir he had turned to over and over again when faced with his inner pain.

 In my work as a Medium, I meet with families weekly who have lost someone they love to addiction.
 These Spirits come forward hesitantly, and by their approach alone I know that they were partially responsible for their own passing.
 I call it ‘partially responsible, because they did not choose to die, yet it was not an accident.
 They placed the needle in their arm, swallowed the pills, or destroyed their liver/lives with their own hands.
 Yet they were not alone in their minds, the substance they abused was there with them; like an evil twin, whispering in their ear “Fuck it, fuck it all!”